 The ten of them were the prime sloggers on the Dunedin-Oamaru route until March 1940, when ten J class 4-8-2 tender engines arrived from Scotland.
 These displaced the big tank engines to a considerable extent.
 Alternative work in the South Island for the Wab class was limited because of their high axle loads and concentrated weight of 71.5 tons.
-Bridges and track capable of taking them limited their availability.
+Weak bridges and track north of Oamaru and south of Dunedin limited their availability through their South Island working life.
 The likeliest alternative duties, in Canterbury, were being handled by Kb and G class tender locomotives, both of which had much greater fuel and water capacity.

 Meanwhile, wartime traffic had been building up in the North Island, so in June 1942 two of the South Island Wab’s, Nos.
 794 and 790, were transferred to Wellington to work suburban and other trains.
 No. 794 is noted for its involvement in the derailment of a suburban train at Haywards in November, 1943, an accident largely contributed to by a lower standard of maintenance prevailing under wartime conditions.
 After recovery, the engine went to Woburn workshops for repairs that were particularly thorough.
 It was totally stripped down into components so the frames could be straightened and annealed before reassemble.

 As electrification of the Hutt Valley suburban lines progressed towards completion in 1954, engine 794 was transferred to Wanganui, to help on the heavily graded lines in that area.
 Its stay was only a short one, for the introduction of diesel-electric locomotives on the North Island Main Trunk line was soon to displace K class engines to Wanganui and Taranaki, which in turn displaced the older engines of classes X and Wab with their more restricted usefulness.